 First, define emergency

 Since emergencies are sudden and unexpected, it may be easier to define what they're not, rather than what they are.

 Choose the right kind of account

-The emergency account should be accessible enough to withdraw money from on short notice, but not so accessible that you can just dip into it on a whim.
+Your emergency fund should be accessible enough that you can withdraw money on short notice, but not so accessible that you can just dip into it on a whim.

-Look into a high-yield savings account or money market account.
+Consider opening a high-yield savings account or money market account.
 Compare interest rates and fees.
-Make sure it’s convenient to transfer or withdraw money in a hurry.
+Make sure it’s convenient for transferring or withdrawing money in a hurry.

 Eliminate the need for self-discipline or willpower.
 If your employer pays by direct deposit, divert a portion of your earnings to the savings account.
 If you deposit your paychecks into a checking account yourself, set up recurring transfers to the emergency fund.

 Find ways to beef up your fund

-One surefire way to boost the amount you can save, darn the luck, is to stop spending money.
+One surefire way to boost the amount you can save is to stop spending money.
 Scrutinize your bank and credit accounts to find out where it’s all going.

 Consider downgrading or eliminating cable TV.
 Cancel the gym membership, and work out for free at the community center.
 Skip the daily Starbucks, carpool to work, install a programmable thermostat, and cook at home.